jrasmusson/swift-arcade/Starbucks/README.md

 }
 ```

-Then make it collapse and snap by tying the scroll offset.
+Then make it collapse and snap by tying the scroll offset to the height of the header via an auto layout constraint.

 **HomeViewController.swift**